Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Maybe a G&T.

-Fill it with the G&T.
+Yeah, fill it with the G&T.

 Give it a shake so it goes all flat.

-a lager.
-Probably.
-According to Only Melbourne,
+According to only Melbourne,

-during the World Wars, diggers came to drink with Chloe before being shipped out.
+during the World Wars, Diggers came to drink with Chloe before being shipped out.

-Letters were written to her from the trenches of Turkey, France and Papua New Guinea
+Letters were written to her from the trenches of Turkey, France, and Papua New Guinea,

 swearing their true love and promising to return.
-So when you said it before,

-as the soldiers did, they...
+So when you said it before, as the soldiers did, they...

 I guess, you know, they used to...